YaoAnbang/YaoAnbang.github.io/_pages/about.md

 + July<!--22nd-->, 2021.
 Our SNNs (Sub-bit Network Networks), the first work to compress and accelerate binary neural networks, is accepted to ICCV 2021.<!--+ December 14th, 2020.
 One paper accepted to TPAMI.--><!--+ July 29th, 2020.
 One paper accepted to BMVC 2020.-->
 + July<!--25th-->, 2020.
 One full-length research paper accepted to ACM MM 2020.<!--+ July 9th, 2020.
 One paper accepted to CVIU.-->
 + July<!--3rd-->, 2020.
 Our works DCM (Dense Cross-layer Mutual-distillation) and RS-Nets (Resolution Switchable Networks) together with the other two works accepted to ECCV 2020.<!--+ October 29th, 2019.
 One paper accepted to IJCV.-->
-+ September 6th, 2019.
++ September<!--6th-->, 2019.
 I am recognized as a Top Reviewer from NeurIPS 2019.
 + July<!--23rd-->, 2019.
 Three papers accepted to ICCV 2019.
 + February<!--25th-->, 2019.
 Our work DKS (Deeply-supervised Knowledge Synergy) is accepted to CVPR 2019.
 + December<!--20th-->, 2018.
 Delivered an invited talk at Tsinghua University.